- Wendell Barry

 We're not kidding.
-They're so efficient, other philanthropies will actually will donate their collections directly to this crew.
+They're so efficient, other philanthropies will actually donate their funds directly to this crew.

-Eden uses a decentralized approach, hiring locally to build teams of planters in communities that need them most.
+Eden uses a decentralized approach: they hire locally to form planting teams in communities that need them most.

 The key for reforestation efforts is to present an immediate benefit to the local population.

 By hiring within the community, the incentive structure is flipped.
 Environmental destruction is no longer seen as a necessary tradeoff to improve quality of life.

 With a steady income, locals are able to afford daily necessities - all while maintaining their surroundings for a future generation.

 When our efforts take root, we build a virtuous cycle for these communities and the environments they inhabit.

 You can donate directly to our friends at the Eden Reforestation Projects here.